Learn about ADHD

 NICE also emphasise a balanced diet, good nutrition, and regular exercise.
 Click here

-Medicines can help some people with ADHD concentrate better, be less impulsive, feel calmer, and learn and practise new skills.
+Medicines can help some people with ADHD concentrate better, be less impulsive, feel calmer, and learn and practice new skills.

 Learning from and getting support from others is important and there are numerous support groups and people willing to help.